Chart Color Schemes

 Population growth drivers in Pialba - Eli Waters are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch's analysis shows Pialba - Eli Waters' population is around 17,953 as of Nov 2025.
-This reflects an increase of 2,097 people since the 2021 Census, which reported a population of 15,856 people.
-The change is inferred from ABS's estimated resident population of 17,383 in June 2024 and an additional 769 validated new addresses since the Census date.
-This level of population equates to a density ratio of 959 persons per square kilometer.
-Pialba - Eli Waters' 13.2% growth since the 2021 census exceeded non-metro area's 8.8% and national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 84.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Pialba - Eli Waters's population is around 17,573 as of Feb 2026.
+This reflects an increase of 1,717 people (10.8%) since the 2021 Census, which reported a population of 15,856 people.
+The change is inferred from the estimated resident population of 17,383 from the ABS as of June 2024 and an additional 794 validated new addresses since the Census date.
+This population level equates to a density ratio of 938 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Pialba - Eli Waters's 10.8% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 84.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilized.
-Future population trends suggest a population increase just below the median of locations outside capital cities, with the area expected to expand by 1,605 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 5.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Regarding demographic trends, a population increase just below the median of national regional areas is expected, with the area expected to expand by 1,605 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 8.1% in total over the 17 years.

 Frequently Asked Questions - Population